The information the ACNC publishes on the Charity Register is mostly drawn from the Annual Information Statement charities complete each year.

 Who the charity helps

-- This part of the page lists a charity's beneficiaries, drawn from responses the charity provided to its most recent Annual Information Statement.
+- This part of the page lists a charity's beneficiaries, drawn from responses the charity provided in its most recent Annual Information Statement.

 Summary of activities